 The Indian sub-continent has always been known to be crawling with sadhus, gurus, holy men, and saints.
 Every temple, cave, forest and blessed river has some.
 Anybody can put on an orange robe or become an ascetic.
 However, not all reach the level of Sri Ramana --- in reality or in the eyes of the public --- which doesn't mean they haven't, only that the minons haven't discovered them to such a point that they become famous.
 In Samuel's specific case we are told that he was the first American to visit and sit in silence with a guru who later became world famous.
 Now, while I do state India is full of sadhus, gurus, holy men and saints not many of them meet the criteria as set out by Samuel, especially so in the time period we are taking about here regarding Samuel.
 Once you move out of the having met Sri Ramana Maharshi in 1944 picture into the first American to visit and sit in silence with a guru who later became world famous picture, things become difficult to fulfill.

-I have discounted Poonja already because of not meeting the criteria, which basically leaves only three other high profile, or famous post 1945 gurus or holy men that fall into that time period, Sri Aurobindo (1872-1950), Swami Ramdas (1884-1963), and Sri Ramsuratkumar (1918-2001).
+I have discounted Poonja already in a previous footnote because of not meeting the criteria as well as Sri Nisargadatta Maharaj.(see) That basically leaves only four other high profile, or famous post 1945 gurus or holy men that fall into that time period, Sri Aurobindo (1872-1950), Swami Ramdas (1884-1963), Sri Ramsuratkumar (1918-2001), and Neem Karoli Baba (d.
+1973).
 Ramdas was already famous, plus my mentor, an American, met and knew him from 1925 on.
 Aurobindo died in 1950.
 Ramsuratkumar is recorded as not having his Awakening experience until 1952.
 If Samuel was discharged from the Army in 1946 and called back in for the Korean War in 1950, then not let out of the service until the Korean War was over in July of 1953, that didn't leave much window of opportunity to interact with any of the gurus suggested.
+Discounting those three, that leaves the fourth, Neem Karoli Baba, mentioned previously above in the footnote on Poonja in conjunction with Ram Dass.

 "The Buddha said that neither the repetition of holy scriptures, nor self-torture, nor sleeping on the ground, nor the repetition of prayers, penances, hymns, charms, mantras, incantations and invocations can bring us the real happiness of Nirvana.
 Instead the Buddha emphasized the importance of making individual effort in order to achieve our spiritual goals.
 He likened it to a man wanting to cross a river; sitting down and praying will not suffice, but he must make the effort to build a raft or a bridge."